nopemachine/lars.guide/index.md

 - Shoulder
 - Launch punishable but it never actually gets punished for whatever reason

-### f,b2,1 &rarr; Blue Bolt

-- Focus on getting f,b2.
-The last 1 has a big input window!

 ## Launchers

 ### f1+2 &rarr; Ark Blast